-In Australia, blood donations from each state and territory are processed and tested at one of the four Blood Services' processing centres.
-Each of the States (excepting Tasmania and South Australia) has a processing centre in their capital city.
-Blood donations collected during the period of the report in South Australia and Tasmania were sent to Melbourne for testing while those collected in the Australian Capital Territory and Northern Territory were sent to Sydney for testing and further processing.
+In Australia, blood donations from each state and territory are collected, processed and tested at one of the five Blood Services' processing centres.
+Each of the States (excepting Tasmania) has a processing centre in their capital city.
+Blood donations collected during the period of the report in Tasmania, Australian Capital Territory and Northern Territory were sent to Melbourne, Sydney and Adelaide, respectively, for testing and further processing.